mariahw4/09-professional-README-generator/ExampleREADME.md

- # README generator
+ # Professional README Generator
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description:

   Contains a short description explaining the what, why, and how of the project.

-    The project is to make a professional readme
+    The project is to have an easy way to make a professional README using command line inputs

-  -The project motivation is: to have a easy way to make a professional readme in the future -Problems solved and future development ideas are: It solves not having a good readme, and I learned about formatting
+  -The project motivation is: The motivation is to learn how to use command line input to generate a markdown file

+  -Problems solved and future development ideas are: I learned how to format a markdown file using javaScript

   ## Table of Contents: